ibm-cloud-docs/event-notifications/en-cli.md

     The maximum length is `100` characters.
 The minimum length is `1` character.
 The value must match regular expression `/[a-zA-Z0-9-:_]*/`.

 `--email-to` (string)
-:   Receiver email id.
+:   Receiver email ID.

     The maximum length is `256` characters.
 The minimum length is `0` characters.
 The value must match regular expression `/[A-Za-z0-9\\._%+\\-]+@[A-Za-z0-9\\.\\-]+\\.[A-Za-z]{2,}/`.

 `--notification-id` (string)
-:   Notification Id.
+:   Notification ID.

     The maximum length is `36` characters.
 The minimum length is `36` characters.
 The value must match regular expression `/[a-fA-F0-9]{8}-[a-fA-F0-9]{4}-[a-fA-F0-9]{4}-[a-fA-F0-9]{4}-[a-fA-F0-9]{12}/`.